Faith, Fire,

 Young Ignatius de Loyola was, by his own later admission, consumed by vanity.
 He wanted fame.
 He wanted to be seen.
 He was known for brawling, for chasing women, for the kind of swaggering ambition that makes a young man dangerous and entertaining in equal measure.
 He was, in other words, very human — and very Basque, with that fierce pride running through him like a vein of iron.

 That is where the story should have ended.
-A vain soldier, a broken bone, a slow recovery, a return to ordinary life.
+A vain soldier, a broken bone, a slow recovery in the family castle, a return to an ordinary life.
 Instead, it is where the most interesting story begins.

 He was looking for battle books and adventure stories to pass the time.
 What he found, lying in that sickbed, was the life of Christ — and it wouldn’t leave him alone.